amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Ownership.md

     - implementing the solution and determining an effective, incremental way to do so.
     - performing the governed activities.

-    Normally this team would include engineers, along with the Problem Lead, Product Lead and Design Lead, and Delivery Lead.
+    Normally this team would include engineers, along with the Problem Lead, Product Lead and UX Lead, and Delivery Lead.

 </div>